 - Sponsored Students

 - Payment Options

 You can pay outstanding student finance related fees and charges using the University's ePayment Gateway, accessible via your Access Adelaide login.
-This method uses the secure services of the Commonwealth Banks' CommWeb facility, and is the University's preferred payment method.
+This method uses the secure services of the Commonwealth Banks' CommWeb facility.
 The following credit/debit cards are accepted with the epayment gateway:

 - American Express

 Approved payments through the ePayment gateway can take up to 2 business days to reach your account.

 International Students Please Note: DEBIT cards are NOT accepted from overseas when attempting to pay initial deposits and associated costs.
 Please follow the instructions on your offer letter.

 You can pay your invoice in person over the counter at most Australia Post outlets, up to and including the due date specified on the invoice.
 You can use cash, a cheque (made out to Australia Post), a credit card or EFTPOS.
 You must take a hardcopy of the invoice with you to pay.

 There is an Australia Post office near Hub Central on the North Terrace campus.